Red Mark Logo

 • Apple Safari: for Windows 7, Vista and XP.

-• Microsoft Internet Explorer: for Windows 7 and Vista.
+• Microsoft Internet Explorer: for Windows 8.

 Currently two other popular browsers: Mozilla Firefox and Opera do not offer acceptable HTML5 support.
 However things change rapidly, so if you enjoy these browsers it would be wise to check periodically for their latest versions.